fengtan/ldap-explorer/README.md

   - egrep todo
   - list anything that is not required for prod in .vscodeignore (e.g. devcontainer.json)
   - list all registered commands in package.json's activationEvents
+  - why does cn=admin,dc=example,dc=org not show up in tree view ?
 - best practices
   - define strings in package.nl.json so they are translatable and common
 - test
   - test "test connection" in various conditions (server down, wrong credentials, wrong base DN etc) features
-  - command "ldap-explorer.show-attributes" should show in command palette (open a quick pick so the user can paste the DN, no need to access the DN via the tree view) ; document this feature in README.md
   - ability to *edit* a connection's settings (not just add and delete)
   - creating a new connection should open focus on our view
   - webview values are disposed when go to background